evidentlyai/evidently/docs/book/tests-and-reports/output_formats.md

 drift_report.as_dataframe()
 ```

-This will return all relevant values that are computed inside the Metric.
+This will return all relevant values that are computed inside the Metric as the metric result.